Impact of spin-orbit coupling and Zeeman interaction on the multiple Andreev reflections subharmonic gap structure in nanoscopic Josephson junctions: Results

 It must be noted that since in the MAR spectrum we have transitions both at the main energy difference between the gap edges and fractions of it, and that some of the energies increase while some of them decrease as the magnitude of the magnetic field becomes larger, we might come across the situation where the first order transitions happen at the same voltage as second order ones---see the conductance trace in Fig.~\ref{fig:MAR_traces} for $B = 1.5$~T.

 Finally, in the $G(V_b)$ trace, we do not observe transitions corresponding to the dark blue line.
 This can be understood by inspecting the spin polarization of the bands shown in Fig. \ref{fig:with_soc}(b) calculated as $\langle\sigma_z\tau_0\rangle$.
-The gap opened in the lowest part of the dispersion relation comes from the band which is fully positively polarized.
-On the other hand, the situation is opposite for the topmost gap, which at its top edge is constructed from a fully negatively polarized band.
-This spin orthogonality, that appears also at smaller magnetic fields, prohibits quasiparticle transport between the bands at the transition marked with the dark blue line.
-Therefore, we do not observe any conductance features at voltages corresponding to the energy difference between those gap edges.
-On the other hand, all other transitions are made between the bands of mixed spin polarization (that in principle reach the value of 0 at the very band edge) which allows for the quasiparticle emitted from such band to be absorbed by the corresponding band in the other superconducting lead.
+The gap opened in the lowest part of the dispersion relation comes from the band, which is fully positively polarized.
+However, the situation is the opposite for the topmost gap, which at its top edge is constructed from a fully negatively polarized band.
+This spin orthogonality, which also appears at smaller magnetic fields, prohibits quasiparticle transport between the bands at the transition marked with the dark blue line.
+Therefore, we do not observe any conductance features at voltages that correspond to the energy difference between those gap edges.
+On the other hand, all other transitions are made between the bands of mixed spin polarization (which in principle reach the value of 0 at the very band edge) which allows the quasiparticle emitted from such band to be absorbed by the corresponding band in the other superconducting lead.
 Further analysis of the relation between the transitions and spin polarization is presented in Appendix A.

 Finally, let us now analyze how the strength of SOI modifies the MAR conductance spectra.
-Figure~\ref{fig:varied_alpha}(a) shows the calculated energy differences between the gap edges for varied SOI strength and a constant magnetic field of value $B = 1$~T. The dots represent the numerical solution while the lines correspond to energy differences extracted from Eq.~\ref{eq:higher_energy} and Eq.~\ref{eq:lower_energy}.
+Figure~\ref{fig:varied_alpha}(a) shows the calculated energy differences between the gap edges for varied SOI strength and a constant magnetic field of value $B = 1$~T. The dots represent the numerical solution, while the lines correspond to energy differences extracted from Eq.~\ref{eq:higher_energy} and Eq.~\ref{eq:lower_energy}.
 We observe a good agreement with analytically derived energy differences that, however, break at small values of $\alpha$ where Zeeman interaction effects prevail.